 We will have a short stop in Nafpaktos, the very picturesque little coastal town, and then head to Delphi, one of the highlights of this tour.

 Free evening and overnight in Delphi or the nearby town of Arachova, the picturesque small village located at the feet of Mt Parnassus.

 Day 6: Delphi

 The 6th day of the tour is dedicated to Delphi.
-Delphi was the sanctuary of God Apollo, where the God was giving his prophecies to men seeking his help.
-Delphi was once known as the navel of earth, the center of the known world in the antiquity.
+Delphi was the sanctuary of God Apollo, where God was giving his prophecies to men seeking his help.
+Delphi was once known as the navel of the earth, the center of the known world in antiquity.

-After a free time for lunch in Delphi we will drive to Meteora.
+After free time for lunch in Delphi, we will drive to Meteora.
 Overnight.

 Day 7: Meteora, Vergina, Pela, Thessaloniki